dbos-inc/dbos-k8s-operator/README.md

 ## Install

-[WIP: this will change when we support conductor machine accounts]

 The operator image is published to [GHCR](ghcr.io/dbos-inc/dbos-k8s-operator).

 Two pieces of state are user-provided and **not** shipped in the install bundle: the Conductor JWT (a Secret) and the operator's runtime config (a ConfigMap).
 The Deployment references both by name and will keep its pod in `ContainerCreating` until they exist — applying out of order is safe, just visibly pending.